SAP/luigi/docs/luigi-core-api.md

     These scope selectors are supported:
     <p>
     <ul>
       <li><code>navigation</code>: the navigation part of the configuration was changed.
-This includes navigation modes, the context switcher, the product switcher and the profile menu.</li>
+This includes navigation nodes, the context switcher, the product switcher and the profile menu.</li>
       <li><code>navigation.nodes</code>: navigation nodes were changed.</li>
       <li><code>navigation.contextSwitcher</code>: context switcher related data were changed.</li>
       <li><code>navigation.productSwitcher</code>: product switcher related data were changed.</li>